deyihu/maptalks.query/README.md

 ### `injectJSTS(jsts)`

 Inject jsts namespace.
-If you need space query, this is necessary
+If you need spatial query, this is necessary

 ```js
 import * as jsts from 'jsts';